 You should update your sales data from time to time to ensure that you’re ahead of the game.
 However, there are some cases when data enrichment is vital to your success.

 Enriched data brings you more knowledge about your existing and potential customers, thus giving you more ammunition for promoting your brand in your niche.
-It’s the perfect way to discover new opportunities and refine your existing assets.
+It’s the perfect way to discover new opportunities and refine your existing assets in B2B lead generation.

 How to do data enrichment